tomharvey/pwinty3-rb/README.md

     $ gem install pwinty3

+ And include in your app with `require "pwinty3"`

 ## Configuration
 You can use environment variables or you can declare the configuration in your app.